 My main interest and experience areas are: speech signal processing, natural language processing, automotive signal processing, robotics, and affective computing.

-I want to further human computer interaction through advancements in Computational Linguistics.
+I want to further human computer interaction through advancements in computational linguistics, artificial intellignce, and signal processing.
 I want to use my background in signal processing and machine learning to create software that can naturally relate to humans, bridge cultural and linguistic barriers, and create a better future.

 I currently work for Aural Analytics as a Speech Research Engineer part time, developing ASR- and DSP-based methods for analyzing speech to track and potentially detect early stage degenerative brain disease.

 I am supported as a jointly-funded RA student by the Center for Cognitive Ubiquitous Computing and Brain Behavior Analytics Labs at ASU where I am pursuing my master's thesis research on biologically inspired deep speech processing.